ali-workshop/Advanced_Form_Validation_Using_Ajax/README.md

 type: "POST",: This specifies that the AJAX request is a POST request.

-data: $('#formAjax').serialize(),: This serializes the form data and sends it as part of the AJAX request.
+data: $('#formAjax').serialize(),: serializes the form data and sends it as part of the AJAX request.

-success: function(response) {: This function is called if the AJAX request is successful:).
+success: function(response) {: function is called if the AJAX request is successful:).

-error: function(response) {: This function is called if the AJAX request fails:(.
+error: function(response) {:  function is called if the AJAX request fails:(.